cordutie/QDTS/README.md

 ## Introduction

-Cuadratic and cubic difference tones (QDT and CDT respectively) are a particular kind of auditory distortion products (ADP) where two pure tones are used to generate the perceptual illusion of a third pure tone.
+Cuadratic and cubic difference tones (QDT and CDT respectively) are particular kinds of auditory distortion products (ADP) where two pure tones are used to generate the perceptual illusion of a third pure tone.
 This ADPs have been thoroughly studied and compared in the last decades (see e.g. [[1]](#1), [[2]](#2) and [[3]](#3)),